cristianchaparroa/block/README.md

 # Block

-This is a small Block chain on Golang used to learn about the basic concepts of blockchain.
+This is a small Blockchain on Golang used to learn about the basic concepts of blockchain based on this [series](https://dev.to/nheindev/series/11864).

 ## Simple blochchain